 Here are some ways sliding doors help maximize small space usage while enriching aesthetic appeal.

-Sliding bathroom Door – A small half-bath or powder room off an entryway or kitchen is a great location for a sliding door.
+– A small half-bath or powder room off an entryway or kitchen is a great location for a sliding door.
 Often there is just no way a door can swing open into such a space and have it remain functional or comfortable.
-A sliding door makes the perfect fix, and door size can be customized to any width of opening.
+Customize the door size to any width of opening and a sliding door makes the perfect fix.

-The sliding door is an opportunity to add interest to room décor, by choosing among materials, from smoked glass to metal or wood, which can be painted to blend in with the wall or to become a bold color accent.
+The sliding door is an opportunity to add interest to room decor.
+Choose among materials from smoked glass to metal or wood.
+You can paint the door to blend in with the wall or to become a bold color accent.
 Choose sliding door hardware that picks up color from existing metal features in the room or which add contrast.

 Many small homes combine kitchen, dining, and living areas (and sometimes the bedroom, too), in one open room.
 Even large homes are designed with this open plan for modern living.
 At times it feels better to sit down for dinner with guests without having a messy kitchen on display.
 Installing a sliding door as a room divider or baffle is a way to create two rooms from one.
 Even if it doesn’t extend fully across the room width, it will serve as a visual screen and become an attractive design feature.